-Doctors are working to learn more about childhood cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about childhood cancer, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 Advances in treatment and follow-up care.
 The Children’s Oncology Group conducts large clinical trials for most types of pediatric cancer.
 It also conducts studies on quality of life and late effects of cancer after successful treatment.
-The Childhood Cancer Survivor Study conducts long-term, follow-up studies of patients who were treated many years ago to determine the late effects of cancer and its treatment, so new treatments can be developed to avoid serious side effects.
+The Childhood Cancer Survivor Study conducts long-term, follow-up studies of people who were treated many years ago to determine the late effects of childhood cancer and its treatment, so new treatments can be developed to avoid serious side effects.
 Other groups, including the Pediatric Brain Tumor Consortium and the New Approaches to Neuroblastoma Therapy Consortium , perform studies of new drugs for specific types of cancer.

 Reducing a child’s exposure to radiation.
 Because children have an increased risk of developmental damage and second cancers from radiation therapy, doctors prefer to use radiation therapy less often whenever possible.
 In place of radiation therapy, doctors may use chemotherapy with a combination of drugs after surgery or use new drug combinations.
 Researchers are also investigating new techniques such as proton therapy that more precisely focus radiation treatment at the tumor and not the surrounding healthy tissue.